-Those conservative ones among oncologists usually dismiss Antabuse, especially as a drug not developed by big pharmaceutical companies.
-However, in Olomouc we have a team of oncologists led by prof. Bohuslav Melichar, head of the Oncology Unit of the Teaching Hospital, who are willingto conduct clinical trials of Antabuse in patients with metastatic breast/lung cancer and other cancers – as soon as sufficient funding is found.
+In Olomouc we have a team of oncologists led by prof. Bohuslav Melichar, head of the Oncology Unit of the Teaching Hospital, ready to conduct clinical trials of Antabuse in patients with metastatic breast/lung cancer and other cancers – as soon as sufficient funding is found.

 - Wages of physicians (2 physicians), coordinator and supervisor of clinical trial